MetaronWang/MetaronWang/README.md

 ### Hi there 👋

-Hi, I’m Metaron, a CSE PhD Student in the Vocational Male College of Technology of Tang Lang.
+Hi, I’m Metaron, a CSE PhD Candidate in the Vocational Male College of Technology of Tang Lang.
 - 🔭 I also have been a Back-end Development intern in CSIG of Tencent and a Research intern in OPPO.
 - 🌱 I’m interested in the technologies of back-end, machine learning technologies.